splunk/public-o11y-docs/gdi/monitors-orchestration/kubernetes-proxy.rst

-The integration queries path ``/metrics`` by default when no path is configured, and converts the Prometheus metric types to Splunk Splunk Observability Cloudbservability Cloud metric types as described in :ref:`Prometheus Exporter <prometheus-exporter>`
+The integration queries path ``/metrics`` by default when no path is configured, and converts the Prometheus metric types to Splunk Observability Cloud metric types as described in :ref:`Prometheus Exporter <prometheus-exporter>`

 This monitor type is available on Kubernetes, Linux, and Windows.